jd479/Sea-No-Evil/README.md

 The game will implement:

   0. vanilla JavaScript
-  0. `Easel.js` and `HTML5 Canvas` for fish model rendering
+  0. `HTML5 Canvas` for fish model rendering

-It will also have 2 scripts:
+It will also have multiple scripts:

 `game.js` which will handle the logic for when the game is over.